 Thank you for choosing Sierra Pediatrics.
 In order to better serve our patients we have the following financial policies.
 Please be prepared for Sierra Pediatrics to make a copy of your driver’s license and your child’s insurance card at every visit.
-Sierra Pediatrics or Dr. Colombo must be listed as your child’s Primary Care Physician if required by your insurance company.
-If you do not have Sierra Pediatrics or Dr. Colombo listed as the Primary Care Physician please contact your insurance company prior to your appointment to have this changed.
+Sierra Pediatrics, Dr. Colombo or Dr. Koppinger must be listed as your child’s Primary Care Physician if required by your insurance company.
+If you do not have Sierra Pediatrics, Dr. Colombo or Dr. Koppinger listed as the Primary Care Physician please contact your insurance company prior to your appointment to have this changed.
 Sierra Pediatrics reserves the right to change this financial policy at any time.
 A current financial policy will always be available upon request.

 Your health insurance policy is a contract between you and your insurance company.
 Thus, please remember that the patient, parent, or legal guardian is ultimately responsible for all charges incurred.
 Co-pays must be paid before seeing the doctor.
 If you have a co-insurance, an annual deductible and it has not been met, or you are a self pay patient please be prepared to pay the amount due at the time of service.
 In addition, if your child has an account balance, 50% must be paid plus any co-pay before seeing the doctor.
 Sierra Pediatrics reserves the right to charge $30 for appointment day cancellations or no-show appointments.
 All missed appointment fees must be paid in full before your next appointment.

 As a courtesy to you, Sierra Pediatrics will submit insurance claims.
 However, we do not accept third party payors, or Medicaid as a secondary insurance.
 If your child is covered by more than one insurance policy please read the section on secondary insurance.